pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 - az cli (only for AKS deployments)
 - AWS IAM Authenticator for Kubernetes (only for EKS deployments)
 - eksctl (only for EKS deployments)
-- PCF Dev (only for TKGI deployments)
+- pks cli (only for TKGI deployments)

 Some of the required applications are binary files that you download from the organization's download area; you can install other applications by using a Windows package manager application such as [Chocolatey](https://chocolatey.org/).